tuckyeah/js-objects-constructors/README.md

 1. [Fork and clone](https://github.com/ga-wdi-boston/meta/wiki/ForkAndClone)
     this repository.
+1. Change to the new directory.
-1. Install dependencies with `npm install`.
+1. Install dependencies.
+1. Create and checkout a new branch, `training`

 ## Similar Objects